RichardJECooke/PeriodicTasks/README.md

 ## Todo

 - synchronize files on save - watch file for changes and update.
+  - at start/open file/save file, stop watching any other files and start watching that file
+  - if that file changes, reload the tasks from it
 - display errors in toasts
 - export file
 - import file